 1890 crochet acorn pincushion pattern

-Wills cigarette card series : 1924 flowering trees and shrubs
+Wills cigarette card series: 1924 flowering

 A chestnut coloring page